 After that, comb the rest of the beard outwards in all directions.
 Your fingers should be used as your guide, and you will use them to taper the beard roughly into the shape you desire.

 To check if you are satisfied with the results, smooth the hairs against the skin.
-It is better that men new to beard growth do this in a few phases until they get practiced.
+It is better than men new to beard growth do this in a few phases until they get practiced.

 Last but not least are the mustache.
 Same as for the beard, the clippers of beard trimmer should be set to longer guards.